maripac/donakis/_mailserver/startssl-crt/001-options-for-enabling-secure-connections-TLS.markdown

 cabecera: "001 Options for enabling secure connections: The TLS protocol"
 ---

-As explained in the ISPmail guide, the first steps to be taken involve [making your mailserver capable of establishing TSL connections](https://workaround.org/ispmail/wheezy/tlsifying-your-server).
+As explained in the ISPmail guide, the first steps to be taken involve [making your mailserver capable of establishing TLS connections](https://workaround.org/ispmail/wheezy/tlsifying-your-server).
 There are four different ways in which you can approach this requirement.

 1. Without any type of certificate.
 :	In which case every time you establish a connection to the mailserver you'll have to tell the client that you trust the server.